-In Part 2 we took at look at the best practices when it comes to email marketing as well as the regulations such as GDPR if you missed part 2 and are looking for more information on best practices and regulations check it out here.
+In Part 2 we took a look at the best practices when it comes to email marketing as well as the regulations such as GDPR, if you missed part 2 and are looking for more information on best practices and regulations check it out here.

-This time we are going to be taking a look at how to analyze your email marketing results to help you make informed decisions regarding your marketing campaigns.
+This time we are going to be taking a look at how to analyse your email marketing results to help you make informed decisions regarding your marketing campaigns.

 Here are some of the best ways to track the effectiveness of your email marketing campaigns.

-Not all email lists are the same, some audiences prefer personalization and some will think it’s spammy.
+Not all email lists are the same, some audiences prefer personalisation and some will think it’s spammy.
 Some audiences enjoy big bright CTA buttons and some prefer something more subtle.

 You’ll never know what type of people make up your email list until you test the variables.
 This is where A/B testing comes into play.

-A/B testing or split testing is a way to see what type of email performs best with your audience by analyzing the results of email A again email B.
+A/B testing or split testing is a way to see what type of email performs best with your audience by analysing the results of email A again email B.

-Here is a quick walkthrough on how to set up an A/B test:
+Here is a quick walkthrough in how to set up an A/B test:

 - Select one variable at a time, for example, subject line, CTA or images